Z-40/MicroRSA/README.md

 #### MicroRSA is a lightweight and easy-to-use library for python which lets you use RSA encryption in your projects.

-#### MicroRSA can perform all RSA operations such as encryption,decryption, signing and signature verfication and can generate keys as large as 16384 bits quickly and accurately.
+#### MicroRSA can perform all RSA operations such as encryption, decryption, signing and signature verfication and can generate keys as large as 16384 bits quickly and accurately.

 ### Key generation time-